 Selection of trainees

-ESP members are encouraged to apply for the GF program.
+ESP members are encouraged to apply for the GF programme.
 Potential applicants should contact ESP in advance of the submission deadline if they have any doubts concerning their eligibility to apply for a GF grant from ESP.

 I. Eligibility criteria

 II.
-Information supplied by the participant
+Information to be supplied by the applicant:

-Curriculum vitae (one page) with a scanned copy of passport /ID
+A Curriculum vitae (one page) with a scanned copy of passport /ID

-Letter of recommendation from the home institution
+A letter of recommendation from the home institution